DMarket Rating Review

 The specificity of the target audience is instrumental to this.
 So, the most important point is the quality of implementation — if the team can really make a competitive product and position it in the market among competitors, given the smaller marketing resource, price growth for the token is possible.

 Therefore, when making an investment decision we believe that the focus should be on the credibility of the team members’ qualifications.
-We can recommend participation in the ICO to investors who have independently assessed the team’s qualifications and experience, and accept the risks specified in the review.

 We find that the Pantera Capital investment fund being among the partners of the project is an additional risk to the token price.
 Pantera Capital acts as an early DMarket investor.
 The DMarket team did not provide us with information about whether Pantera Capital is an investor in the capital or in the tokens of the project and whether a lock-up period is provided.
 Therefore, as always in such cases, we are obliged to note the risk that the ICO will, among other things, be used as an exit for previously attracted speculative capital, which could put pressure on quotes for the token.